 The fines for violating civil liability range from 500-20,000 TWD or 17-714 USD per incident.
 The maximum total penalty is 200 million TWD or 174,000 USD.
 The statute of limitation for civil action is two years from the incident, not from the time of its discovery.

-To avoid violating the PDA and facing possible penalties, careful consideration must be paid to:
+To avoid violating the PDA and facing possible penalties, careful consideration must be paid to the following:

 - Proper disclosure of Intent